Rapptz/discord.py/docs/guide/topics/error_handling.rst

         # Check if `ctx.ignore_error` is True
         if getattr(ctx, 'ignore_error', False) is True:
+            # getattr is used here, instead of hasattr in case we set
+            # the attached flag to `False` later on.

             return  # we ignore the error

         # Simpler way to handle CommandInvokeError using getattr
         error = getattr(error, 'original', error)